Constitutional Law Courses

 Federal Courts

-This course examines the role of the federal courts in the U.S. federal system.
-Topics will include the power of Congress to expand or contract the jurisdiction of the federal courts, federal question jurisdiction, litigation against federal and state governments and their officials, direct and collateral review of state-court decisions, abstention, and related doctrines.
-Constitutional Law I is highly recommended.
-This class has a final exam.
+This course covers the role of the federal courts in the federal system.
+Topics will include the jurisdiction of the federal courts, Congress's power over those courts, litigation against federal and state governments and their officials, and the relationships between federal and state courts.
+There are no prerequisites.
+The student's grade is based on class participation and a final examination.

 Previously: